 Confusion Fu/Magic Knight: Manages to double as both tropes for fighting.
-She has physical and magic skills but the point of her attacks is to confuse her enemies and do some quick combos before throwing them.
-Interesting enough, she seems to focus on aerial skills like Milla did in the first game.
+She has physical and magic skills but the point of her physical attacks is to confuse her enemies and do some quick combos before throwing them.
+Her magic though is much more usful, making her a more magic version of a Jack-of-All-Trades.

 Humanoid Abomination: A more benign version.
 No matter how human she appears, she's still a spirit; a being of incredible power.

 I Just Want to Have Friends: Her Character Episodes focus on Muzét's desperate need to be accepted by the rest of the party as a friend and companion.
 It eventually culminates with her setting up a monster attack with the intention of "saving" the group, only for it to go horribly wrong.